Contact Us

 Kickstarter was the first to successfully implement the crowdfunding model.
 The platform focuses on a middle ground between patronage and commerce.
 As a result, people can offer their creative ideas in exchange for support from backers.

 The platform appeared to be a real salvation for young entrepreneurs.
 Based on the Kickstarter stats, about $6.8 billion was pledged.
-There were over 225,000 funded projects during the platform’s existence.
+Over 225,000 funded projects were funded during the platform’s existence.

 How to create a crowdfunding platform: Kickstarter Stats